NTX-McGill/NeuroTechX-McGill-2021/ML/README.md

 Bigram with Markov Chains.

-This model learns the frequencies of words and pairs of words to autocomplete by the most likely word by the typed letters.
+This model learns the frequencies of words and pairs of words to autocomplete by the most top 3 likely word by the typed letters.

+Markov chains reduce possible next words under the assumption that the current or last word is only needed to predict the next; the markov property.

 ### Features